Monuments Depicting Olmec 'Descent of the Grandfather' Myth and the Rise of Mayan Writing Found in Guatemala

 The two monuments are thought to represent the myth of ‘The descent of the grandfather’ (Image: Ministry for Sport and Culture of Guatemala)

 The Olmec Monuments

 The two monumental objects are ornately decorated with intricate carvings and symbols.
 The first Olmec monument has a carved head and a great many traditional symbols of authority, that are related to a figure called ‘avô’, which can be translated as "Grandfather", who appears to have been an important ancestor.
 On the monument the figure is shown apparently falling head first.
 According to biobiochile.cl, Scriber has stated that the monument was carved " to show the descent from the heavens of the ancestor."

-This discovery in the archaeology park indicates that there is the real possibility of new Olmec and Mayan finds and demonstrate the importance of Tak'alik Ab'aj.
-They are also revealing more about the Olmec belief system and mythology.
-Most importantly they are adding to the evidence of the close relationship between the Olmecs and the Mayans.
+This discovery in the archaeology park indicates that there is the real possibility of new Olmec and Maya finds and demonstrates the importance of Tak'alik Ab'aj.
+They are also revealing more about the Olmec belief system and mythology and the development of the Mayan language.
+Most importantly they are adding to the evidence of the close relationship between the Olmecs and the Maya.